scaljeri/e2e-testing-in-action/README.md

   - Mocha: ![BrowserStack Status](https://www.browserstack.com/automate/badge.svg?badge_key=UE9OQWJpSWlNWnhLbHZhdElzRE1mdzE2c3BGQU42WTVsbTAwVm13akt1TT0tLXJuSmVxeVpzcXU3YmY1MDE3b3FoRHc9PQ==--32ef88244215b281c50ba7c2054ef134e9ad667d)

 This project demonstrates how to test a website with selenium, protractor or mocha.
-It can test against browsers on your local machine or remote on [Browserstack](https://www.browserstack.com).
+It can test against browsers on your local machine or remote on [Browserstack](https://www.browserstack.com) and in parallel.

 To make it all a bit more challenging, the demo-test site is protected with Basic Authentication :)